openedx/frontend-app-learner-portal-enterprise/README.md

 * Log out of any users if you logged in previously, or use a new incognito window, and browse to http://localhost:8374/test-enterprise
 * The `test-enterprise`, you will note, is the slug for this enterprise customer
-* Login as a learner, using `enterprise_learner_1@example.com` account, you may need to re-browse to page http://localhost:8734/test-enterprise/
+* Login as a learner, using `enterprise_learner_1@example.com` account, you may need to re-browse to page http://localhost:8374/test-enterprise/
-* You should see a page that lists two courses
+* You can now go to 'Explore Courses' and enroll in courses

 You are now in the Learner portal for the enterpriser customer `Test Enterprise`, as a learner!